-To facilitate the use of NEON data and infrastructure, we are opening a call for providing a two-day Explore NEON workshop at host institutions.
+To facilitate the use of NEON data and infrastructure, we are opening a call for providing a two-day Explore NEON workshop at host institutions (workshops located in close proximity to a NEON site can include an optional 3rd day NEON site visit).
 This workshop would introduce researchers to NEON, teach them how to access and work with NEON data, and allow them to interact with NEON science staff.
 The workshop will include hands-on, interactive instruction on how to access and work with NEON data, both through the NEON data portal and programmatically via the API.

 We expect the workshops to include 25-50 participants.
 Audience size outside of this range is possible but justification should be given for the size.